Larsen15o9/Bitcoin/Mining-Rig-with-QuickMiner-in-one-hour.md

 * Find settings for PCIe link.
 Every slot that uses USB-riser needs to have this configured to either **PCIe Gen1** or **PCIe Gen2**.
 Higher Gen (Generation, or version) means higher speed.
 USB risers are not designed with high speeds in mind - rarely can work with Gen3 (forget about Gen4), so we suggest you to set it to Gen2.
 Gen1 could be even better, but some devices can have compatibility issues with Gen1.
 With our experiences so far, Gen2 is most likely to work fine.
 * Set BIOS to UEFI boot only (disable CSM or legacy) - this will give you the least amount of issues with GPU detection.
 * Set appropriate primary GPU.
 If your motherboard/CPU have integrated GPU, we suggest you to enable it and set it as primary GPU, then plug monitor cable (HDMI/DP) to the motherboard.
 [Rendering display reduces hashrate](https://github.com/nicehash/NiceHashQuickMiner/wiki/FAQ#faq07) so it is best to use dedicated GPU for rendering display if possible.
+* Set action when power loss occurs - set to turn on (or last state).
+In this case, when power is lost and it comes back, your Rig turns on automatically.

 With the above settings, your Rig should support up to 13 GPUs without any issues.